cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     by encode_group_commitment_list)
   - msg, the message to be signed (sent by the Coordinator).

-  Outputs: binding_factor, a Scalar representing the binding factor
+  Outputs: A Scalar representing the binding factor

   def compute_binding_factor(encoded_commitment_list, msg):
     msg_hash = H3(msg)